intel/ai-innovation-bridge/ai-super-reference-kit-2023/README.md

-# Intel AI Hackathon: Reinvent With Intel Code Base
+# Intel AI Super Reference Kit Hackathon: Reinvent With Intel Code Base

 Welcome to the Intel AI Hackathon, where legacy meets machine learning.
-Over the span of three days, utilize the "How it's Made with Intel" code base to craft revolutionary solutions, taking full advantage of Intel's pre-configured AI reference kits.
+Over the span of three days, utilize the "AI Super Reference Kit" code base to craft revolutionary solutions, taking full advantage of Intel's pre-configured AI reference kits.
+Everything in this repository serves as template for organizing your own hackathon.
+Please refer to official hackathon terms and conditions for any active events.

 ## Dive In & Discover